-Beethoven, a Klein Poodle (Moyen Poodle), photo courtesy of Te-Awa Poodles
+Beethoven, a black Klein Poodle (Moyen Poodle), photo courtesy of Te-Awa Poodles

-Casey Dixon, a Klein Poodle (Moyen Poodle), photo courtesy of Te-Awa Poodles
+Casey Dixon, a black Klein Poodle (Moyen Poodle), photo courtesy of Te-Awa Poodles

-Mia, a Klein Poodle (Moyen Poodle), photo courtesy of Te-Awa Poodles
+Mia, a white Klein Poodle (Moyen Poodle), photo courtesy of Te-Awa Poodles

 Parti-colored Moyen Poodle puppy, photo courtesy of Mountain Summit Dogs